nicuparente/lab-31-34-budget-tracker/README.md

 ###### Dashboard Component
 * should be displayed on the `/` route
 * should use react-redux's `connect` to map state and dispatchable methods to props
-* should display a category form for adding categorys to the app state
+* should display a `CategoryForm` for adding categories to the app state
-* should display a category item for each category in the app state
+* should display a `CategoryItem` for each category in the app state

 ###### CategoryForm Component
 * should expect an `onComplete` prop to be a function